secretstartups/handbook/content/handbook/finance/procurement/_index.md

 1. New or existing vendor
 1. If negotiation is required
 1. Types of data being shared with the vendor and if Security and Privacy need to review
-1. Contract complexity and alignment with GitLab’s [Vendor Terms and Conditions](/handbook/finance/procurement/vendor-guidelines/)
+1. Contract complexity and alignment with GitLab's [Vendor Terms and Conditions](/handbook/finance/procurement/vendor-guidelines/)
-1. Vendor’s response time and willingness to negotiate
+1. Vendor's response time and willingness to negotiate

-Each review’s targeted approval time is outlined below, but as mentioned above, this is dependent on many factors and the accuracy and completeness of information provided by the requester.
+Each review's targeted approval time is outlined below, but as mentioned above, this is dependent on many factors and the accuracy and completeness of information provided by the requester.
 If your request meets any of the additional approval criterias outlined below, please plan accordingly and submit your Zip request allowing each cross-functional team enough time to complete their review.
 Please follow the [steps outlined for urgent requests](#what-if-i-have-an-urgent-request) that cannot meet the below timeline and have specific and quantifiable impact to the business.

 #### 1.A.
 Buyer Review (Procurement): 2 days